nornes/tiles-rapIoT/README.md

 ### STEP 3

-Write some code in your favourite language, refer to the readme files in the libraries pages (Tiles Client) for installation and use.
+Write some code in your favourite language, refer to the README files in the libraries pages (Tiles Client) for installation and use.

-We reccomend to write your code in javascript following [these instructions](https://github.com/simonem/tiles-dev-sw/tree/master/Tiles%20CLIENTS/js)
+We reccomend to write your code in JavaScript following [these instructions](https://github.com/simonem/tiles-dev-sw/tree/master/Tiles%20CLIENTS/js).